-The fair value of secured term loan facilities and revolving credit facility is estimated based on the average of the current rates offered to the Company for all debt facilities.
-The carrying value approximates the fair market value for the floating rate loans and revolving credit facilities due to their variable interest rate, being LIBOR.
+The fair value of secured term loan facilities and revolving credit facilities is estimated based on the average of the current rates offered to the Company for all debt facilities.
+The carrying value approximates the fair market value for the floating rate loans and revolving credit facilities due to their variable interest rate, being three month U.S. LIBOR.
 This has been categorized at level three on the fair value measurement hierarchy.

 The following table includes the estimated fair value and carrying value of those assets and liabilities.
-The table excludes accounts receivable, the insurance debtor recoverable and accounts payable.
+The table excludes accounts receivable, accounts payable, accrued expenses and other liabilities because the fair value approximates carrying value.